pablopaezv/Pauli_String_Diagonalization/README.md

 ----------------
 3. Model-Specific Tableau Builders

-Defines builder functions that return all building block of a tableau, i.e. (X, Z, s) for a given lattice size L Each interaction model has its own tableau builder function
+Defines builder functions that return the building blocks of a tableau, i.e. (X, Z, s) for a given lattice size L.
+Each interaction model has its own tableau builder function:

 - toric_code_matrices: 2D Toric code on a 2D L×L square lattice with periodic boundary conditions.
 - color_honeycomb_matrices: Color code on a 2D honeycomb lattice with periodic boundary conditions.
 - toric_3D_matrices: 3D Toric code on a 3D cubic square lattice with periodic boundary conditions.
-- haah_matrices: Haah’s code on a 3D cubic lattice with periodic boundary conditions, but here with two qubits at every vertex.
+- haah_matrices: Haah’s code on a 3D cubic lattice with periodic boundary conditions (two qubits considered at every vertex).
 - X_cube_matrices: X‐cube model on a 3D lattice with cylindrical boundary conditions.
 - checks_subsystem_toric_matrices & stabilizer_subsystem_toric_matrices: Commuting checks and stabilizer subsystem toric codes
         on 3D cubic lattices with periodic boundary conditions.
 - rotated_surface_matrices: Rotated surface code on a 2D square lattice with open boundary conditions.

-Each builder initializes binary matrices X and Z (and a sign vector s of zeros) and then populates them row by row according to the geometry and coloring of the operators acting on the lattice.

 ----------------
 4. Main Routines